Start a Ships & Boats Trading Business in Dubai

 Setup Costs, Steps, and Timeline

-Typical free zone trading licence fees at Dubai South Business Hub Free Zone range from AED 12,000 to AED 25,000 annually, depending on the package selected and the number of visas included.
+Typical free zone trading license fees at Dubai South Business Hub Free Zone range from AED 12,000 to AED 25,000 annually, depending on the package selected and the number of visas included.
 Additional costs to factor in include registration fees, the establishment card, and notarisation of documents where required.
-There is generally no minimum share capital requirement for free zone trading licences, though opening a UAE corporate bank account may involve an initial deposit.
+There is generally no minimum share capital requirement for free zone trading licenses, though opening a UAE corporate bank account may involve an initial deposit.

-The standard timeline for licence issuance is three to seven working days from the point at which all required documents are submitted and fees are paid.
+The standard timeline for license issuance is three to seven working days from the point at which all required documents are submitted and fees are paid.
 This makes Dubai South one of the faster free zones for getting a business operational.

 Key Setup Steps at Dubai South Business Hub Free Zone